 BA in Biology

 Student-faculty research is a benchmark of the Dyson College experience.
 Our faculty members are actively involved in both basic and applied research in a wide range of areas including cancer research, plant biology, global warming, bacterial pathogens, ecological field studies, and pediatric audiology studies.
 These research projects, many of which are funded by federal grants, include both undergraduate and graduate student participation.
 Our students have presented the results of their research work at national and international scientific meetings and have authored papers in scientific journals.
 They have also been the recipients of international fellowships for continued study in the United States and abroad.
+To learn more about our faculty research projects, please visit the Research Opportunities page.

 Pace University is #1.
 According to U.S.News & World Report's Short List, Pace is one of the top five schools in the U.S. for internship placement.
 That makes Pace the No. 1 school for internships in metro New York.